Skip to Main Content

 Essentially, a systematic review is a study of other studies on the same topic or addressing the same research question.

-Below are some additional Frequently Asked Questions about the Systematic Review Checklist that have been asked by students in previous semesters.
+Below are some Frequently Asked Questions about the JBI Systematic Review Checklist that have been asked by students.

 Frequently Asked Question Response